-Another 20 words (1 lines of text) are included under the topic Early Camplin Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Camplin Notables in all our PDF Extended History products and printed products wherever possible.

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Camplin, or a variant listed above:

 Camplin Settlers in United States in the 20th Century

 - George Henry Camplin, who settled in Nebraska in 1908

 Some of the first settlers of this family name were: